6 Aces: Representing the 6 aspects of an organisation

 Spades – Organisations Conduct

 The conduct of an organisation, what it does, what it says and how it communicates to its stakeholders.
+How a business acts and reacts forms the basis of how others see the organisation which creates its reputation.

 Clubs – Organisation Strategy